systemcarl/weblog/articles/devlogs/blank/ci-cd.md

     Windows — via [Windows Subsystem for Linux (WSL)].
 Also, minimizing external dependencies helped keep the project easier to manage,
     maintain, and replicate.
-The less tools and services required, the fewer installation steps and
+With less tools and services required, there are fewer installation steps and
     environment configurations needed to get started.

 Most projects choose to include the CI/CD configuration files directly within a